linhwatson/solar_system/README.md

 ![HTML5](https://img.shields.io/badge/HTML5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white)
 ![ThreeJS](https://img.shields.io/badge/threejs%20-black?style=for-the-badge&logo=three.js&logoColor=white)
 ![MediaPipe](https://img.shields.io/badge/mediapipe%20-yellow?style=for-the-badge&logo=medium&logoColor=white)

-## :sunflower: Project Overview
-:exploding_head: Have you ever wished that you could create a whole universe with your hands?

-Seems impossible but you DEFINITELY CAN!!

-The objective of this project is to deliver a simple and fun demonstration of our beautiful solar system in a special way.

 ## :muscle: Motivation
 This project was created within a 2-day period (less than 24 hours) as part of the Hack Reactor's curriculum.